mwender/thechefskitchen-extras/readme.txt

 ```

 == Changelog ==

+= 0.6.1 =
+* Bottom margin for Food Truck entries on desktop.

 = 0.6.0 =
 * Tags are now included as CSS class names in the parent element for events.